 Recently, I saw an elderly old man who seemed to have Parkinson’s disease, and perhaps Lewy body dementia (see footnote).
 His family was having a terrible time coping with his behavior.

 Then, I noticed that he was taking two medications, Reglan (metoclopramide) and Compazine (procloperazine).
-These medicines can cause the kind of tremors and slow movements that also characterize Parkinson’s disease.
+These medicines can cause the tremors and slow movements that characterize Parkinson’s disease.
 The man was also taking Sinemet (dopamine), a drug indicated for Parkinson’s disease.
 The Sinemet can cause delusions and paranoia.

 This made me suspicious.
 What if the first two drugs were causing the Parkinson’s-like symptoms?
 What if this man actually didn’t need the Parkinson’s drug, Sinemet?
-That the drugs actually might be causing his crazy behavior?
+That drug actually might be causing his crazy behavior?

 I decided to try an experiment: I would stop all these meds—Reglan, Compazine and Sinemet—for a short time.
 Then I would see how the patient responded.
 If he needed the meds, then that would quickly become clear because his symptoms would worsen.
 But what if he didn’t need the meds?